HakimIhsan/simple-cataract-classification/README.md

 #Simple Cataract Classification

-This project is used to classify eye pupil images into three types :
+This project is used to classify eye-lens images into three types :
 - normal eyes
 - immature cataracts
 - mature cataracts.